Tracking

 Suicide Prevention in Autism report and policy brief

-On 9 December 2021, over 600 people attended the Australasian Society for Autism Research online conference Mental Wellbeing and Suicide Prevention in Autism.
-Following the conference, a select group of lived experience experts and researchers met to draw together content from the conference into the documents below.
+Following a 2021 conference, a select group of lived experience experts and researchers met to draw together content from the conference into a final report and policy brief.

 Positive Outcomes for Autistic Employees at DHHS